phzhitnikov/intetix-mgmt/README.md

 1) For server node set the static IP address or domain name
 2) For each node, prepare config.js:
    - set `serverUrl` matching your server address
-   - set unique `nodeName` for each node
+   - set unique `nodeName` for each node.
+NB: `broadcast` name is reserved
    - set other config parameters, see comments in config.js
 3) For client, copy your content files to `images` or `videos` folder